Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Propagating and evanescent modes

 \section{Propagating and evanescent modes}

-The theoretical framework describing ballistic transport across electrostatic barriers in graphene-based systems is well established~\cite{Snyman2007Ballistic,Nilsson2007Transmission,Huang2025Evanescent,van2013four,barbier2009bilayer}.
+The theoretical framework describing ballistic transport across electrostatic barriers in graphene-based systems is well established~\cite{Snyman2007Ballistic,Nilsson2007Transmission,Huang2025Evanescent,van2013four,barbier2009bilayer,Zhao2011Electronic,Wang2011Robust}.
 Rather than repeating standard derivations, we summarize here only the elements required to classify transport channels and to establish the notation used throughout this work.
-Technical details of the transfer-matrix formalism are provided in Appendix~\ref{App: AMatrix}.
+Technical details of the transfer-matrix formalism are provided in App.~\ref{App: AMatrix}.
 For clarity, we first focus on a single-barrier geometry, which captures the essential transport mechanisms, and later extend the discussion to multibarrier structures.

 We consider ballistic electron propagation in AB-stacked BG in the presence of electrostatic barriers, as schematically shown in Fig.~\ref{fig:1}.
-Such barriers can be realized experimentally using metallic gates that generate local electrostatic potentials~\cite{Jing2010Quantum}.
+Such barriers can be realized experimentally using metallic gates that generate local electrostatic potentials~\cite{Jing2010Quantum,Elahi2024Direct}.
+The low-energy electronic properties of AB-stacked BG are described using an effective four-band Hamiltonian near the $K$ valley, as described in the App.~\ref{App: AMatrix}.
 The system is translationally invariant along the transverse $y$ direction, so that the transverse momentum $k_y$ is conserved.
 Transport therefore reduces to a one-dimensional scattering problem along the longitudinal $x$ direction.

 As a representative example, we consider a single-barrier configuration in which the system is divided into three regions: an unperturbed left region ($x<0$), a central electrostatically modified region ($0<x<L$), and an unperturbed right region ($x>L$).
 The width of the barrier region is denoted by $L$, and the regions are labeled $N$, $S$, and $N$, respectively.
-Each region is described by the same $4\times4$ BG Hamiltonian given in Eq.~\ref{eq: BilHamil} of App.~\ref{App: AMatrix}, with the inclusion of a uniform electrostatic potential $V_0$ in the $S$ region, which rigidly shifts the local band structure.
+Each region is described by the same $4\times4$ BG Hamiltonian described below, with the inclusion of a uniform electrostatic potential $V_0$ in the $S$ region, which rigidly shifts the local band structure.
+The low-energy electronic properties of AB-stacked BG are described using an effective four-band Hamiltonian near the $K$ valley.
+To obtain compact analytical expressions, we neglect the trigonal warping terms $\gamma_3$ and $\gamma_4$, which do not affect the normal-incidence results discussed here.
+In the basis $(A_1,B_1,B_2,A_2)$, the Hamiltonian reads~\cite{mccann2006landau,Mayorov2011Interaction,Kleptsyn2015Chiral}